theHostileNegotiator/KWBandage/PatchNotes.md

 #### Ravager
 1. When firing or using Tiberium Agitation, projectiles or laser exits the wrong area, above it's head
 	* Animations moved weapon firing bones above it's head for some reason.
 Removed ChannelScalars ChannelQuaternions specific for Weapon FX Bones in all animations.
+2. Tiberium Agitation target requirements are inconsistent, it does not target Scrin Devourer Tank and BH and Mok Power Plant with Tiberium Core upgrade.
+	* Fixed targeting parameters of Tiberium Agitation.
+Will now target Scrin Devourer Tank, BH and Mok Power Plant with Tiberium Core upgrade.
+Additionally will not target units that is empty of Tiberium
 #### Mastermind
 1. Can control subfaction base defense
 	* Removed ability to target base defense structures